alexbartlow/bigquery-log-viewer/README.md

 ## Linting

-The project uses coffeelint to ensure quality CoffeeScript syntax.
+The project uses [coffeelint](http://www.coffeelint.org/) to maintain quality CoffeeScript syntax.
 It is configured to run as the default rake task.

 ## Authorship